DAVIDCRUZ0202/Potential-Oil-Spill-Detection/README.md

 ## NOTE:
 ### This project is no longer ongoing and is serving as a portfolio artifact to showcase my work.

 I used ML and software engineering to deploy a live, interactable web app which predicts potential causes of accidents in oil refineries based on location and type of pipeline .
-I highly recommend reading through my blog post for further details and reflections.
+I highly recommend reading through my [blog post](https://davidcruz0202.github.io/2020-05-28-Classification-Project/)for further details and reflections.
 You can also read about my other projects there.

 ![Pic of App](/Oil-Detector/app_page.png)